Novorossiya (confederation): Background

 After the Orange Revolution, Dmitri Trenin of the Carnegie Moscow Center wrote that in 2005 and again in 2008 some quarters in Moscow, that were not entirely academic, discussed the idea of a Russia-friendly buffer state, "Novorossiya", being formed out of Southern Ukraine from the Crimea to Odesa in response to perceived Western penetration into the former Soviet Union.
-However, the schema was not encouraged due to perceived waning of the Orange movement.
+However, the schema was not encouraged due to the perceived waning of the Orange movement.